dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 This code is available to run at this [JSFiddle: JS Closures](https://jsfiddle.net/kmaida/c9wuupz8/).

-A **closure** is formed when a function (`alertGreeting`) declared inside an outer function (`whenMeetingJohn`) references variables from the outer function's local scope (such as the `greeting` variable).
+A **closure** is formed when a function (`alertGreeting`) _declared_ inside an outer function (`whenMeetingJohn`) references variables from the outer function's local scope (such as the `greeting` variable).

-The term **closure** refers to the function _and_ the lexical environment (any local variables that were in scope when the closure was created) in which that function was declared.
+The term "closure" refers to the function _and_ the lexical environment (any local variables that were in scope when the closure was created) in which that function was declared.

 When we execute `atLunchToday()`, we receive an alert with the argument we passed during assignment (`'Hi'` in this case) and the `greeting` variable that was accessible in `alertGreeting`'s lexical environment.

 > **Note:** We can also call the _returned_ function (`alertGreeting`) _without_ assigning it.
 Doing so looks like this: `whenMeetingJohn('Whassup')()`.

-Hopefully we can see the value in closures when looking at this simple example.
-We can greet John with several different salutations and each time we create a closure with access to the particular salutation data in scope at the time of creation.
+Hopefully you can see the value in closures when looking at this simple example.
+We can greet John with several different salutations.
+Each time, we create a closure with access to the particular salutation data in scope at the time of creation.

 Another common example demonstrating closures uses a simple addition expression: